kaist-ina/BWA-MEME/README.md

 # Run code below to train P-RMI, suffix array is required which is generated in index build code
 ./build_rmis_dna.sh <input.fasta>

-# We provide pretrained models for human_g1k_v37.fasta please download in the link below.
+# We provide the pretrained models for human_g1k_v37.fasta, please download in the link below.
 # Two parameter files are required to run BWA-MEME
 https://ina.kaist.ac.kr/~bwa-meme/
 ```